video-db/videodb-cctv-connector/README.md

 - Treat generated RTMP push URLs as secrets.
 The main connector hides them by default.
 - Do not email camera/NVR passwords.
 - Prefer storing camera URLs in `.env` or a local secret manager.
-- The connector masks credentials in its own logs, but ffmpeg/vendor errors may still reveal source details in some failure cases.
+- The connector masks credentials in its own logs, but source/vendor errors may still reveal source details in some failure cases.

 ## Files

 - `push_stream.py` — recommended connector entrypoint.
-- `push_feed.sh` — low-level ffmpeg helper if you already have a VideoDB push URL.
+- `push_feed.sh` — low-level publisher helper if you already have a VideoDB push URL.
 - `Dockerfile` — reproducible container build.
 - `docker-compose.example.yml` — optional long-running service example.
 - `.env.example` — environment variable template.